yangsg/myself_learn_notes/linux_command_line_note.md

 ls
-ls -1         #across -x, commas -m, horizontal -x, long -l, single-column -1, verbose -l, vertical -C ls -l ls -ld dir01  #list directories themselves, not their contents ls -l --full-time ls -al --time-style=+"%Y-%m-%d %T %z"
+ls -1         #across -x, commas -m, horizontal -x, long -l, single-column -1, verbose -l, vertical -C ls -l
+## -rw-rwxr--+ 1 user01 user01 0 Sep 25 01:41 a.txt    #If the ACL has an ACL_MASK entry, the group permissions correspond to the permissions of the ACL_MASK entry.
+Otherwise, if the ACL has no ACL_MASK entry, the group permissions correspond to the permissions of the ACL_GROUP_OBJ entry. for more details, see `man acl' and `man setfacl`
+ls -ld dir01  #list directories themselves, not their contents ls -l --full-time ls -al --time-style=+"%Y-%m-%d %T %z"